dittonjs/NestStarterApp/README.md

 ```

 ### Database
+This application uses Postgres.
 To setup the database run
 ```bash
 $ yarn db:setup
 ```
-This will create the database, run the migrations, and run the seed for you.
+This will create the database, run the migrations, and run the seeds for you.

 ### Migrations
 Any time you want make changes to your database schema you will need to generate a migration file